marcus-campbell/quotations/self_reflection_through_the_words_of_others.md

 &ndash; BUDDHIST PROVERB
 \
 \
+*Be greedy when others are fearful, and be fearful when others are greedy.* \
+&ndash; WARREN BUFFETT
+\
+\
 *In the depths of winter, I finally learned that within me there lay an invincible summer.* \
 &ndash; ALBERT CAMUS
 \